pviafore/taocp/mix/README.md

 * If no label is supplied, the command has to start with a space " "
 * Labels are not supported for jumping
-* Variables are not supported
 * '*' for Jump instructions are not supported
 * No ability to specify start address through the program
+* No comments
+* No Alphabetic data

 ## Running programs